Citizens Business Bank

-Citizens Business Bank is a specialty financial institution headquartered in Ontario, California.
-It was founded as Chino Valley Bank in 1970.
+Citizens Business Bank is an American bank that specialises in business accounts.
+The bank is headquartered in Ontario, California.

 CVB Financial Corporation is the holding company for Citizens Business Bank.
 It has over $14 billion in total assets.
 The parent company is traded on the NASDAQ as CVBF.

+As of 2021, the bank had 57 physical locations following a 2019 branch consolidation.
+Citizens earned the third spot in S&P Global Market Intelligence's 2022 Ranking of U.S. Public Banks by Financial Performance.

+History

+The bank was founded as Chino Valley Bank in 1970.